 In the U.S., there are 286.9 million Internet users, that indicating a penetration of 88.5 percent.
 Emails and social networking sites are the most popular modes of engagement on the web in the U.S., but its YouTube which has emerged as the most popular website and app for online content consumption.

-According to a recent study from National Cyber Security Alliance and Microsoft, the video sharing platform Youtube is the most popular platform on the web and app among the teens in the US.
+According to a recent study from National Cyber Security Alliance and Microsoft, the video sharing platform Youtube is the most popular website among US teens.
 The study was conducted with 804 teens (between 13 years-17 years of age).
 It was seen that 9 out of 10 teens are more engaged on Youtube.

 The study also interviewed 810 parents separately, which indicated apparent digital disconnect.
 Around 60 percent teens have social media profiles about which their parents have no idea.
 This is a clear pointer to the increasing risks of digital safety, like teens at times are not aware of the cons and pros of social media.
 The digital safety is definitely at stake with only 43 percent teens who seek peer-to-peer support if they face any online issues.
 It is also alarming to note the enormous difference in response when asked about house-rules for internet usage.
 The majority of teens reported that they follow some house rules when it comes to the use of internet connected devices, while 28 percent teens said their household has no rules for internet usage.